Skip to main content

 What is FGLI?

 Pronounced "fig-lee," the acronym FGLI refers to first-generation and/or lower-income students.
-At Northwestern, FGLI also includes undocumented/DACA students.

-First-generation college students are first in their families to graduate from a four-year college or university.
+First-generation college students who are first in their families to graduate from a four-year college or university.
 At Northwestern, we celebrate the strengths, assets, and leadership that our first-generation students, faculty, and staff bring to campus.

-Summer Academic Workshop
+Apply to the Summer Academic Workshop

 Getting involved in FGLI programs and communities